purvender/agentic-rag-support-assistant/docs/LEARNING.md

 ```

 Use this path if you want to:

-- learn the flow,
+- learn the flow
-- try the project quickly,
+- try the project quickly
-- inspect the outputs,
+- inspect the outputs
-- understand the architecture first.
+- understand the architecture first

 ---